bodrick/awesome/TOPICS.md

 ## chatgpt

 *   [enricoros/big-agi](https://github.com/enricoros/big-agi) - 💬 Personal AI application powered by GPT-4 and beyond, with AI personas, AGI functions, text-to-image, voice, response streaming, code highlighting and execution, PDF import, presets for developers, much more.
 Deploy and gift #big-AGI-energy!
 Using Next.js, React, Joy.
-*   [vercel-labs/ai-chatbot](https://github.com/vercel-labs/ai-chatbot) - A full-featured, hackable Next.js AI chatbot built by Vercel Labs
+*   [vercel/ai-chatbot](https://github.com/vercel/ai-chatbot) - A full-featured, hackable Next.js AI chatbot built by Vercel
 *   [saharmor/awesome-chatgpt](https://github.com/saharmor/awesome-chatgpt) - Selected ChatGPT demos, tools, articles, and more ✨
 *   [ai-boost/Awesome-GPTs](https://github.com/ai-boost/Awesome-GPTs) - Curated list of awesome GPTs 👍.
 *   [josStorer/RWKV-Runner](https://github.com/josStorer/RWKV-Runner) - A RWKV management and startup tool, full automation, only 8MB.
 And provides an interface compatible with the OpenAI API.
 RWKV is a large language model that is fully open source and available for commercial use.